-16. The proportion of lets made in the Gateway to Homechoice area in 2021-22 split by the number of bedrooms in the property and the primary applicant's age group
+16. The proportion of lets made in the Gateway to Homechoice area in 2022-23 split by the number of bedrooms in the property and the primary applicant's age group

 The data shows the correlation between the age of the main applicant and the size of property let to them.
 This information can be helpful when planning what sizes of properties to build to meet future demand.
+The charts below exclude the 2 five bedroom properties and the 1 six bed property let this year.

-The proportion of lets made in the Gateway to Homechoice area in 2021-22 split by the number of bedrooms in the property and the primary applicant's age group:
+The proportion of lets made in the Gateway to Homechoice area in 2022-23 split by the number of bedrooms in the property and the primary applicant's age group:

-17. The proportion of lets made in the Gateway to Homechoice area in 2021-22 split by the type of property
+17. The proportion of lets made in the Gateway to Homechoice area in 2022-23 split by the type of property